silnrsi/pysilfont/README.md

 Please read the main [documentation](docs/docs.md) is in the docs folder for more details.
 Within there is a list of [scripts](docs/scripts.md).

-# NOTICE - Python 2 support to be withdrawn
+# NOTICE - Python 2 support withdrawn

-Pysilfont now works with Python 2 & 3.
-Full support for Python 2 will be withdrawn shortly.
+Pysilfont now requires Python 3.6 or higher.

 ## Installation

-Pysilfont requires Python (version 2.7.x or 3.6+) and python-setuptools.
+Pysilfont requires Python 3.6+ and python-setuptools.
 Some scripts also need other libraries.

 _Note: We are experiencing issues with upgrades to existing installations and with uninstalling, so these notes are under review._